Minnesota Golden Gophers Spirit Squads: Hockey Cheer

 Although the Minnesota Spirit Squads compete annually in national competitions, the Hockey Cheer is now the only non-competitive squad in the program.
 The all female squad competed at Collegiate cheerleading camps until the mid-1990s.
 This squad, cheers at every regular season home and post-season neutral site game of men's ice hockey.
 On occasion they also appear at pep fests and other Golden Gopher sporting events.
 In general, there are anywhere between 9-15 cheerleaders, usually around 12.
 They are known for their figure skating abilities and perform on-ice stunts, the complexity of which set this squad apart from other hockey cheerleaders, particularly at the collegiate level.
 Despite stunting now being somewhat limited, they continue to use modified stunts, figure skating abilities, and uniform selections that critics favor among collegiate squads.

 Some Minnesota hockey fans refer to them as the Squad of the Unattainable.

 Goldy Gopher

-Goldy Gopher is the mascot for the University of Minnesota-Twin Cities campus and the associated sports teams, known as the Golden Gophers, as well as the defending UCA Mascot National Champion.
+Goldy Gopher is the mascot for the University of Minnesota-Twin Cities campus and the associated sports teams, known as the Golden Gophers.
+Goldy competes nationally and was the UCA Mascot National Champion in 2011, 2013, 2017, and 2018.